 Crowd Sourced Indexing – Let’s Transcribe Together

 At the Israel Genealogy Research Association (IGRA) we have worked very hard in the past several years to create useful databases to help people with their genealogy research.
-We have already indexed over a million records, and add many new records every month.
+We have already indexed over a million and a half records, and add many new records every month.

 In the past the way we’ve managed to create these databases has been more or less manual.
 Volunteers have received images, extracted the names and other data needed for the database (called indexing), and we’ve put together a spreadsheet which is checked and then put online our site.

 While large organizations like Ancestry and FamilySearch have had similar indexing tools for years, this is the first time such a tool is available to genealogy organizations and other smaller groups that work on databases.
 We thank Banai Feldstein and Daniel Horowitz for all of their efforts in creating this tool.

 From the home page, you can view a list of the projects available.
 You can search by category or geographical location to find one that interests you.
 When you find a project you want to help index, click on the project, read the general and project’s specific instructions carefully and start indexing.

 You will immediately be given the next image available.
 You can move, pan and zoom the image with the buttons provided.
 You can report any problem on the image, skip it if there is nothing to index or is too hard for you to do.

 If all is ok, just type the data into the fields on the bottom half of the page.
 The transcription for each page has to be completed within 23 hours.
 When you’re finished, submit the transcriptions, and you’re done.
 You can continue to another page or come back another time to do more.
 You don’t have to contact anyone, or wait for someone to send you a batch of images.
 Everything is online and waiting.